leqiao/ADSCF/README.md

 # Files and directories
 The structure of the script:\
-Using the 3D code of polymer in bulk as an exmaple:
+Using the 3D code of polymer in bulk as an example:
 ```bash
 ├── Bulk_3D_FFT
 │   ├── General_Routines